About

 • Galleri Backlunds, Gothenburg (SWE)

-• Anda, 2.8m tall horse sculpture, Hannels Dressage, Falkenberg (SE)
+•Anda, 2.8m tall horse sculpture, Hannels Dressage, Falkenberg (SWE)

-• Collection of bronze sculptures for Green Hotel, Tällberg (SE)
+•Collection of bronze sculptures for Green Hotel, Tällberg (SWE)